False Rape Accusations Rarely Happen, So Why Is It So Easy To Believe Survivors Are Lying?

-It's been almost a year since #MeToo first started trending on Twitter, and the viral hashtag is still spawning offshoots.
-Most recently, #HimToo was trending on Monday night.
+It's been almost a year since #MeToo first started trending on Twitter, and the viral hashtag is still spawning off-shoots.
+Most recently, #HimToo was trending Monday night.
 But while #MeToo is an empowering hashtag meant to support sexual assault survivors, #HimToo calls their stories into question.
-The hashtag was used throughout Brett Kavanaugh's Supreme Court confirmation hearing and maybe even before then, but it started trending after a mum used it to explain that her son, a gentleman and USO award-winner who graduated number one in his navy bootcamp class, is terrified to date thanks to the "current climate of false sexual accusations by radical feminists."
+The hashtag was used throughout Brett Kavanaugh's Supreme Court confirmation hearing and maybe even before then, but it started trending after a mom used it to explain that her son, a gentleman and USO award-winner who graduated number one in his Navy boot camp class, is terrified to date thanks to the "current climate of false sexual accusations by radical feminists."

 Advertisement